 Associate in Applied Science in Dental Assisting

-This 2-year program prepares students to work alongside dentists and oral surgeons in the promotion and restoration of a patient's oral health.
+This program prepares students to work alongside dentists and oral surgeons in the promotion and restoration of a patient's oral health.
 Students learn dental office management skills and develop interpersonal skills to help anxious patients feel at ease during dental procedures.
 Coursework includes pre-clinical and clinical courses, both in the classroom and in dental labs, with coursework in general and pediatric clinical practice and dental radiography.
 Admittance requirements are similar to that of the certificate program.

 Coursework covers a broad range of dental assisting procedures, from taking x-rays to assisting in oral surgeries and emergency and restorative procedures.
 Courses in the degree program include: